 A key area for community engagement at present is the development of the Neighbourhood Plan

-A number of consultation events have taken place over the past year, on a range of key topics including housing provision, transport and the environment.
+A number of consultation events have taken place over the life of the current, and previous, council on a range of key topics.
+These include housing provision, transport and the environment.
 The Neighbourhood Plan is building on the work that was undertaken for the Kington Local Area Plan

 , which also identified issues which go beyond the planning focus of the Neighbourhood Plan.

 A wide range of methods were used during this process, including meetings, focus groups, Planning for Real and surveys.
 Kington Town Council is using the results of the public consultations during the KLAP process to assist in formulating its 4 year strategy.